 I learned to prioritize my goals and reduced my social life to the minimum.
 And though this was difficult, it was essential in order for me to reach my goals.

 I reflected deeply on where I would like to be in the near future.
 I was able to slow down in the midst of chaos, when I didn’t think this was possible.

-My journey landed me here, at AU, but it certainly doesn’t stop now.
+My journey landed me here, at AU, but that certainly is not the end.
 Because of AU, I was able to reach my highest potential in gaining a job that I had always dreamt of.
-It is not like any other I have done before.
 I pursued what needed to be pursued, and I chased my dreams.
 I am now in a much healthier and happier place in life.

 Through all the obstacles faced, I gave myself no option to give up on my studies.
-I plan to continue working as an advocator for the vulnerable sector, humanity, and to ensure equal rights.
-Athabasca University is what I chose to be my shield to all barriers in life, and I will forever be benefiting our society today because of the institution.
+I plan to continue working as an advocate for the vulnerable, for humanity, and to ensure equal rights.
+AU is what I chose to be my shield to all barriers in life, and I will forever be benefiting our society today because of the institution.